mehmandarov/microprofile-iot/README.md

 * Java 8, or newer
 * [Maven][8]
 * [Docker][6], [docker-compose][7]
-* _Hardware:_ It also might be a good idea to have some Philips Hue lamps, or similar.
+* _Hardware:_ It also might be a good idea to have some Philips Hue lamps, or similar

 ## Running the Project
 1. Build all the artifacts with Maven: